robgrace/NPTheme-Scripture/README.md

 # Overview
 This is a theme for the awesome Mac and iOS app "NotePlan".
-Eduard Metzger recently added theming support, so this prompted me to try my hand at a simple theme that gave the feel of real paper, like many Bible apps do.
+The author, Eduard Metzger, recently added theming support, so this prompted me to try my hand at a simple theme that gave the feel of real paper, like many Bible apps do.
 On top of this, the "bold" font was repurposed to be "words of Christ" in bright red.